Particular/docs.particular.net/samples/scheduling/hangfire/sample.md

 snippet: shutdown

-The Hangfire scheduler implements 'IDisposable'.
+The Hangfire scheduler implements the `IDisposable` interface.
 For cleanup purposes, keep a reference to the scheduler instance and call `Dispose()` at shutdown.
-Alternatively, let a container do this as part of container cleanup.
+Alternatively, let a container do this as part of the container cleanup procedure.

 ### Logging